Boris and Carrie Johnson host wedding party at Tory donor’s Cotswolds estate

 Staff were this week seen going in and out of the bunting-topped tent amid apparent party preparations.

-Guests will be able to relax on hay bales and benches placed outside the marquee and eat and drink at casks and small tables as they enjoy views across vast meadows and orchards.
+Guests were able to relax on hay bales and benches placed outside the marquee and eat and drink at casks and small tables as they enjoyed views across vast meadows and orchards.

 Those plans led to suggestions that Mr Johnson wanted to stay on as a caretaker prime minister in part to see this through, although this was denied by Downing Street.